 6) With the wall-clock time NOW advancing, the client consumes the available Segments.
 As NOW advances the client possibly expands the list of available Segments for each Representation according to the procedures specified in A.3 If the following conditions are both true, an updated MPD should be fetched:

-i) The @mediaPresentationDuration attribute is not declared, or if any media described in the MPD does not reach to the end of the Media Presentation and
+i) if the attribute MPD@minimumUpdatePeriod is present and

 ii) the current playback time gets within a threshold (typically described by at least the sum of the value of the @minBufferTime attribute and the value of the @duration attribute (or the equivalent value in case the SegmentTimeline is used) of the media described in the MPD for any consuming or to be consumed Representation.

 7) If the clauses in 6) are true, the client should fetch a new MPD, and update FetchTime.
 Once received the client takes into account the possibly updated MPD and the new FetchTime in the regeneration of the accessible Segment list for each Representation.